radicalbit/rbd-docs/cassandra/encryption/node-to-node.rst

 -------------------------

 Signed certificate need to be imported back into the keystore, this will allow node to authenticate against the others.
-To proper do this, first import the CA Root Certificate.
+To properly do this, first import the CA Root Certificate.
 This will create a correct chain of trust.
 To import the signed certificate for :file:`node1` run:

 .. literalinclude:: /rbp-docs-code/snippets/cassandra-ssl/import-caroot.txt